Ombre Powder Brows vs Microblading: What Suits You Better?

 Tattooed brows, which were popular in the past, were permanent but provided unnatural look.
 Both ombre powder brows and microblading are semi-permanent, which means that after some time they will fade away.
 However, unlike tattooed brows, these treatments provide natural looking eyebrows that are totally in style right now.

-On the other hand, the techniques are done differently and give slightly different results.
+On the other hand, the techniques are done differently and give a quite different results.
 Microblading means manually creating micro incisions on the surface of the skin and filling them with pigments.
-Every hair is created separately and the result is natural-looking trendy eyebrows.
+Every hair is created separately and the result are natural-looking trendy eyebrows.
 The process is perfect for people with dry skin, while those who have oily skin should opt for ombre powder brows.
 It is also perfect for those who want more solid brows.

 Ombre powder technique resembles brow tattooing since it involves the application of thousands of tiny dots of pigment, inserted into the skin.
 However, unlike traditional tattooing, this procedure is done on the epidermis layer of the skin, thus making it less permanent.
 The result is solid looking brows that look fuller and powdered.
 It is called ombre because the tail of the brow is always darker than the head.
 Also, if you choose this procedure, your eyebrows will always look as if you are wearing makeup.